swhalley/recipe-book/README.md

 # Feature
+Login/Out not working
+Cards
+    Sort by Date Added or title
+    Avatar for name only
 Context API -
     Move state up,
     along with where Repository is called.
 Need to be able to pass user in